martin-azpillaga/M/Documentation/description.md

 The idea is to generate code with M and use the engine of choice to integrate it with the rest of the game.

-### Add M to your workflow
+### The goal of M

 As every good tool, M solves one problem and solves it well:

-Developing performant gameplay code in a simple and maintainable manner.
+The development of flexible and performant gameplay code.

-No engine code, no game design, no art.
+No engine code, no game design.
 M focuses on creating quality gameplay code.

 When combined with powerful code editors and game engines, it enables productive game development environments.

 Let me explain how.

 ## M is simple